 "A girl feels very ill, can scarcely do her work.
 Why does she not ask permission to go home?
-Ah! the master is very particular, and if we are away half a day, we risk being sent away altogether."
+Ah! the master is very particular, and if we are away a quarter of a day, we risk being sent away altogether."

-Or Sir D. Barry: {162b}
+Or Sir D. Barry:2